 The consolidated statements of operations and comprehensive income (loss) and the consolidated statements of cash flows have been translated into the presentation currency using the average exchange rates prevailing during each reporting period.
 In the consolidated statements of financial position, all assets and liabilities have been translated using the period-end exchange rates, and all resulting exchange differences have been recognized in accumulated other comprehensive loss.
-Asset and liability amounts previously reported in Canadian dollars have been translated into US dollars as at October 1, 2019 and September 30, 2020, using the period end exchange rates of 1.3242 C\$/US\$ and 1.3339 C\$/US\$, respectively.
-The statements of income (loss) and comprehensive income (loss) and statement of cash flows have been translated at an exchange rate of 1.3199 C\$/US\$ three months ended December 31, 2019.
+Asset and liability amount previously reported in Canadian dollars have been translated into US dollars as at October 1, 2019 and September 30, 2020, using the period-end exchange rates of 1.3242 C\$/US\$ and 1.3339 C\$/US\$, respectively.
+The statements of income (loss) and comprehensive income (loss) and statement of cash flows have been translated at an exchange rate of 1.3453 and 1.3332 C\$/US\$ for the three and six months ended March 31, 2020, respectively.